-The School inaccurately reported four student's enrollment data to ADE, which resulted in the School's ADM being overstated by 0.49.
+The School inaccurately reported three student's enrollment data to ADE, which resulted in the School's ADM being overstated by 0.32.

 According to A.R.S. § 15-901, for a high school student to be reported as a 1.0 FTE, the student must be enrolled in at least four subjects which meet at least 123 hours annually each and total at least 720 instructional hours for the year.
-A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.
-In addition, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn.
+A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.1 In addition, according to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
 However, the School did not always adhere to these requirements.
 Specifically, for the students that were sampled:

-- 2 students had an incorrect FTE reported.
-As a result, the ADM for the School was overreported by 0.32. - 2 students had 10 consecutive unexcused absences and should have been withdrawn.
-As a result, the ADM for the School was overreported by 0.17.
+- Two students had an incorrect FTE reported.
+As a result, the ADM for the School was overreported by 0.26. - One student was reported with an incorrect entry date.
+As a result, the ADM for the School was overreported by 0.06.

-As shown in Table 2 (see page 6), data reporting errors resulted in an ADM overstatement of 0.49 for the three fiscal years audited.
+As shown in Table 2 (see page 6), data reporting errors resulted in an ADM overstatement of 0.32 for the three fiscal years audited.